MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 ## Connecting to MetaMask

-We'll import React's `useState`.
-In the next scenario, we will use it to store the state of the wallet as we will have a single property named `accounts` to represent the wallet accounts we have connected to.
+In the next scenario, we will create another `useState` to hold our `wallet` state.
+We will be keeping our application up to date with various MetaMask wallet properties like `accounts`, `balance`, and  `chainId`.
+These are the most important properties of the MetaMask wallet that we want to constantly sync with our application.
+We will start with first adding state for `accounts` and slowly build up our state over the next few sections of the tutorial.

+We will also be wiring up our button to connect to the MetaMask wallet.

 Update the `src/App.tsx` to: